Jeb Hensarling: Legislation

-Hensarling shepherded over 80 bills into law during his three terms as chairmen.
-These included the Economic Growth Regulatory Relief and Consumer Protection Act which rewrote numerous provisions of the Dodd-Frank Act and the bipartisan JOBS 2.0 legislation which facilitated capital formation for start ups and early growth companies.
-His committee also passed the Foreign Investment Risk Review Modernization Act of 2018 which provided major reforms to the Committee on Foreign Investment in the United States (CIFIUS), the government agency responsible for reviewing pending foreign investment for national security implications.
+Hensarling shepherded over 80 bills into law during his three terms as chairmen, most of them bipartisan.These included the Economic Growth Regulatory Relief and Consumer Protection Act which rewrote numerous provisions of the Dodd-Frank Act and is largely viewed as the most pro growth banking bill in a generation.
+His record also included passage of the bipartisan JOBS 2.0 legislation which facilitated capital formation for start ups and early growth companies as well as the Foreign Investment Risk Review Modernization Act of 2018 which provided major reforms to the Committee on Foreign Investment in the United States (CIFIUS), the government agency responsible for reviewing pending foreign investment for national security implications.

 Hensarling opposed the Homeowner Flood Insurance Affordability Act of 2013 (H.R.
 3370; 113th Congress), a bill that would delay some of the reforms to the National Flood Insurance Program.
 Hensarling criticized the bill, saying the bill would "postpone actuarially sound rates for perhaps a generation ... (and) kill off a key element of risk-based pricing permanently, which is necessary if we are to ever transition to market competition."
 Hensarling criticized the National Flood Insurance Programs for regularly underestimating flood risk.
 Hensarling is an opponent of the Dodd–Frank Wall Street Reform and Consumer Protection Act.